seanzhangkx8/ConvoKit/README.md

 # Cornell Conversational Analysis Toolkit
-This toolkit contains tools to analyze social phenomena in conversations.
+This toolkit contains tools to extract conversational features and analyze social phenomena in conversations.
+Several large conversational datasets are included together with scripts exemplifying the use of the toolkit on these datasets.

 Currently implements features for:

 - Linguistic coordination, a measure of relative power between individuals or